 |FAQ 19: I have seen a bird in my garden which I think is a turaco.
 Is this likely to be an escaped bird and is there somewhere to report that I have seen it?|

 Answer: Although turacos are not native to the UK, a number are living 'wild', having escaped from a collection somewhere.
-They are usually White-cheeked, but a few Violaceous have been spotted and any species kept in captivity could potentially escape from its flight.
+They are often White-cheeked, but Violets, Red-crested, Hartlaub's and a Fischer's have all been spotted over the last few years and any species kept in captivity could potentially escape from its flight.
 To identify the turaco have a look at the pictures on the I.T.S. species page.
-As for where he/she has come from a good point of contact is John Hayward on 01869 325699, e-mail , who co-ordinates a national register of lost and stolen birds.
-He will pass the information on to Cage & Aviary Birds, a weekly newspaper.

 |FAQ 18: I

 need to incubate some White-cheeked Turaco eggs.